CoEDL/ILR/docs/_pages/router_setup.md

 toc: false
 ---

-The router is responsible for ...
+The router is responsible for setting up the local network used by all components of the robot to talk to each other.

+1. Unpacking the router

+2. Connecting

+## Unpacking the router

+## Connecting

 {% include figure image_path="/media/router/1.png" alt="Screenshot of the router interface"%}

 **Watch out** blabl blab labl
-{: .notice--warning}
+{: .notice--danger}

 You can use the [editor on GitHub](https://github.com/CoEDL/ILR/edit/master/README.md) to maintain and preview the content for your website in Markdown files.